Safe Usage of Monetary Valuation

 Aggregation Directly comparable with economic aggregates Not comparable with national accounts

-This table reflects the distinction as set out in the SEEA EA and is intended to assist practitioners in identifying which type of value is being produced by a given method.
+The SNA 2025 clarifies that the integrated framework does not attempt to determine the utility of flows and stocks within its scope; rather, it measures the current exchange value of entries in the accounts in monetary terms.[18]
 Exchange values align with national accounting conventions and are the appropriate concept for entries in ecosystem accounts.
 Welfare values, while important for cost-benefit analysis, yield estimates that cannot be directly compared with GDP, national wealth, or other aggregates from the System of National Accounts.
 Practitioners should use this distinction as a first check when selecting or interpreting valuation studies for ocean accounting purposes.

 3.3.2 The SNA Production Boundary

-For ocean accounting, this means that the value of many marine ecosystem services--such as coastal protection, carbon sequestration, and recreation--requires estimation using non-market valuation methods since direct market transactions are rarely observed.
+For ocean accounting, this means that the value of many marine ecosystem services—such as coastal protection, carbon sequestration, and recreation—requires estimation using non-market valuation methods since direct market transactions are rarely observed.

 3.3.3 Status of SEEA EA Valuation Chapters